BaronTheCat99/BaronTheCat99/README.md

-### Hi, it's me Baron 👋
+# Hi, it's me Baron 👋

--I use discord/py
+- I use discord/py
--Like Belgium for some reason
+- Like Belgium for some reason
--Enjoy Pizza 🍕
+- Enjoy Pizza 🍕

+## Other things I do:

+- Use Discord pretty much for a living
+- Program Discord.py bots
+- Wannabe JS Developer